PiotrRut/ATSBackend/README.md

 ### Our solution

 We have chosen to create the system as a web app, based purely on React for the user interface, and Node & Express server-side, with MongoDB as our chosen database.
-There is a separate repository for the front end to this project, and is available [here](https://github.com/PiotrRut/AirTicketSales-System).
+There is a separate repository for the front end to this project, and is available [here](https://github.com/PiotrRut/ATSFrontend).

+The API documentation is available here [insert link]

+This API is utilising:
+* PassportJS and JWT for user authentication and authorisation
+* BCrypt for hashing and encrypting the passwords
+* MongoDB database system for storing and retrieving information

-### Intallation
+### Installation

 In order to run the back end on your local machine, clone this repository, and run `node app.js` or `nodemon app.js` inside it (nodemon allows to update the source code and see the changes immediately, without having to restart the server).
 This will run the app at http://localhost:3001.